 All agencies receiving financial assistance through The Nashville Entrepreneur Center must sign a statement of compliance with Title VI of the Civil Rights Act of 1964.

 COMPLAINTS OF DISCRIMINATION

-A complaint alleging discrimination may be filed here or via the download below and emailed to email@example.com.
+A complaint alleging discrimination may be filed via the download below and emailed to email@example.com.

 All entities receiving assistance from The Nashville Entrepreneur Center will be required to have information available for public review on the procedures for filing a complaint.

-The Nashville Entrepreneur Center's VP of Operations serves as the Title VI Coordinator and has the responsibility for receiving, logging, acknowledging, investigating complaints and reporting the findings.
+The Nashville Entrepreneur Center’s Chief Operating Officer serves as the Title VI Coordinator and has the responsibility for receiving, logging, acknowledging, investigating complaints and reporting the findings.
 The coordinator will notify the CEO and the appropriate program director and/or partner agency when a complaint is received.

 After receiving a complaint or identifying potential discriminating activity, The Nashville Entrepreneur Center will take the following steps:

 - Within 30 calendar days of receiving the complaint, the Title VI Coordinator will conduct a fact finding investigation.
 The coordinator will meet with the complainant or the staff member who identified the alleged discriminatory activity to determine the nature of the complaint and whether Title VI requirements were violated.
 The coordinator will meet with the director in whose area the alleged violation occurred to ascertain the director’s perspective on the complaint.
 The coordinator will notify the members of the Executive Committee, who will serve as the Title VI Review Committee.